 Retail, commercial, financial and service establishments line LaGrange and Broadway Streets, both adjacent to the CBD, and along the streets southeast to the Blue Star Highway.
 Concentrations of commercial development are located along Phillips Street and LaGrange Street near the High School, and Alyworth Street.
 There are few businesses catering to the local neighborhood.
 Most of these establishments serve a regional clientele which makes South Haven more of an automobile dependent community.
 Commercial concentrations are located at the east end of Phoenix Street, along Broadway Street and Blue Star Highway.
-Most of this commercial development was built in the past four decades, in contrast to the character Photo 7.
-Industrial building on I-196 Industrial Park of the older part of the CBD.
+Most of this commercial development was built in the past four decades, in contrast to the character of the older part of the CBD.